 Cultural influences: Each culture perceives colors differently.
 For example, in China, red is an auspicious color and is used for happy occasions.
 In Japan, the red circle on their national flag symbolizes the sun.
 Yes, the sun is red, not yellow as in the West, as it’s the land of the rising sun.
 Most Western cultures associate red with love and passion.
-Your own culture influences how you perceive color, so we cannot say that red affects everyone in the same way.
+Your own culture influences do affect how you perceive color, so although there are universal aspect of affects, we cannot say that red affects everyone in the same way.

 Many times we subconsciously associate countries with certain colors.
 For example, if someone says, “Finland”, what colors comes to mind?
 Immediately, I imagine bright, neon colors.
 When I think of Thailand, I see gold and the bright, iridescent, beautiful colors of Thai silk.
 Japan brings to mind the muted, muddy, natural colors that are integrated in its culture.
 We are all influenced by our perceptions as well as our own culture.

 Personal life experiences: Let’s say you have very fond memories of a happy childhood, growing up in a baby blue colored house in the countryside.
 You will forever associate that specific baby blue to happy thoughts.
 That is your story.
 On the other hand, if at one stage in your life you had a bad experience in a space with olive green walls, you may associate that color as having “bad” vibes, even though you don’t know why.
 It can be ingrained in your subconscious.
 So, how we see color is not always universal, we each have our own ideas and influences on color that is based on our individual experiences.